 - Using your hands, scoop about 2 tbsp of the mixture at a time and form it into a croquette (an oval shape, almost like an egg).
 Set aside on a clean plate until all are formed.

-- In a skillet over medium heat, heat the safflower oil until hot but not yet smoking.
+- In a skillet over medium heat, heat the avocado oil until hot but not yet smoking.
 When hot, gently lay the croquettes in a single layer and fry until a deep golden crust forms on all sides, about 2-3 minutes per side.

 - Transfer cooked croquettes to a paper towel lined plate to remove excess oil.
 Serve alone or with desired dipping sauce.
 I serve mine with Whole30 Tartar Sauce.